sarafatima-21/codealpha_tasks/README.md

 ### 3. Personal Portfolio Website

 A personal portfolio website designed to showcase skills, projects, and contact information.
-It includes multiple sections such as Home, About, Projects, and Contact.
+It includes multiple sections such as Home, About, skills, and Contact.

 **Features:**
 - Responsive layout